khushalbokadey/gyaani-be/README.md

 3. **TypeScript Errors**
    - Run `npm run build` to check for compilation errors
    - Ensure all dependencies are installed: `npm install`

+4. **API Endpoint Not Found (404)**
+   - Ensure you're using the `/api` prefix in your requests
+   - Check that the server is running on the correct port
+   - Verify the endpoint URL is correct

+5. **CORS Errors**
+   - Check your CORS_ORIGIN environment variable
+   - Ensure your frontend URL is included in the allowed origins

 ## 🙏 Acknowledgments